Ab-Mhd/Ab-mhd/README.md

 👋 Welcome to my profile

-I'm an Associate Consultant at Kroll with a strong background in web application penetration testing and client-facing reporting.
-I enjoy turning technical findings into clear and actionable insights.
+I'm an Associate Consultant at Kroll with a strong background in mobile and web application penetration testing and client-facing reporting.

 <br><br><br>
 - 🔭 Currently focused on conducting web application assesments.<br><br>